vedernikovphoto/Faster_RCNN/README.md

 ## Prerequisites:

-1. Ensure you have the necessary libraries.
-Install them with:
+1. Ensure you have a Python environment with the necessary libraries installed.
+You can install them by using the following command:

     ```bash
-    pip install torch torchvision pillow matplotlib
+    pip install -r requirements.txt
     ```

 2. CUDA-capable GPU is recommended for faster inference.
 Otherwise, the code will default to CPU.